schoen/unicast-extensions/rfcs/draft-gilmore-taht-240-v4uniext.md

 # Unicast use of address space formerly reserved for future use

-The attributes of blocks of address space are described by the IANA and in IETF publications by structured, boxed tables; see @RFCxxxx FIXME.
+The attributes of blocks of address space are described by the IANA and in IETF publications by structured, boxed tables; see [@!RFC6890].
 This document proposes replacing the former description tables of these blocks, with those included in this document.

 ## Unicast use of Class-E address space

-These new Unicast addresses, 240.0.0.0 through 255.255.255.254, replace the formerly reserved Class E address space.
+These new Unicast addresses, 240.0.0.0 through 255.255.255.254, replace the formerly reserved (by [@!RFC1112]) Class E address space, and updates [@!RFC6890], table 15.

 {#fig-240}
            +----------------------+----------------------------+